hashicorp/packer/website/source/docs/provisioners/ansible-local.html.md

     remote machine.

-When using an inventory file, it's also required to `--limit` the hosts to the specified host you're buiding.
+When using an inventory file, it's also required to `--limit` the hosts to the specified host you're building.
 The `--limit` argument can be provided in the `extra_arguments` option.

 An example inventory file may look like: